Before they explode, know the fireworks safety code:

 The British Fireworks Association.
 (2016).
 Fireworks and the Consumer. [online]

-For more information on keeping pets safe in the fireworks and bonfire season please read our pets and fireworks safety article.
+For more information on keeping pets safe in the fireworks and bonfire season please read our pets and fireworks article.

 2. Use only CE Fireworks